Beaver-Notes/Beaver-Notes/user-guides/installation.md

 🪟 **Windows**: Press Windows Key + R, then type msinfo32 and hit Enter.
 Look for the System Type under System Information to find whether it's x64 or arm64.

 \
 🍎 **macOS**: Click the Apple menu in the top-left corner, choose About This Mac, and look for the Processor information.
-It will specify whether it's an Intel (x64) or Apple silicon (arm64) processor.
+It will specify whether it's an Intel (x64) or Apple Silicon (arm64) processor.

 \
 🐧 **Linux**: Open a terminal and use the command uname -m.
 If it returns x86\_64, it's x64 architecture.
 If it returns aarch64, it's arm64 architecture.